 May in South Africa is considered the dry season.
 It’s also considered a low season for tourism.
 Go in May to be rewarded with fewer people but ample sightings of wildlife, especially as they congregate around water holes.
 As far as restrictions go, South Africa requires a negative COVID-19 PCR test result within 72 hours of the time of departure.

-For an easy getaway with minimal time spent in an airplane, head to Belize.
+For an easy getaway with minimal time spent in an airplane, head to Guatemala.
 It’s a quick flight from the states.
-May is the beginning of the low season in Belize so you can expect fewer people.
+May is the beginning of the low season in Guatemala, so you can expect fewer people.
 However, skies are still blue and the sun is still shining.
-You’ll also find prime diving in Ambergris Caye.
-Travelers to Belize must carry a negative COVID-19 PCR test less than 72 hours old.
-Additionally, an app called “Belize Health App” must be downloaded onto your smartphone, and the required information must be filled in within 72 hours of arrival.
-The app will give each traveler a unique QR code that must be scanned on entry.
+You’ll also find prime adventures for the taking, such as volcano treks, cave explorations, and epic sunset tours over ancient Maya ruins.
+Travelers to Guatemala must carry a negative COVID-19 PCR or Antigen test less than 72 hours old.
+Additionally, a Health Pass form must be completed on line prior to arrival.

 If you have the time or wish to make your trip a “workcation,” then head to Chile.
 You’ll need the extra time there because international visitors must quarantine on arrival for 10 days.
 A negative COVID-19 PCR test taken within 72 hours of boarding your flight to Chile is required prior to entry, and you must complete an online form with the Ministry of Health.
 Finally, you’ll also have to carry proof of a health insurance policy with $30,000 coverage for COIVD-19.
 Before leaving quarantine, you’ll also be tested again.
 However, May is one of the absolute best times to travel to Chile.
 It’s one of the best times to track pumas in Torres del Paine, there are generally fewer tourists, and the skiing in the mountains near Santiago is good.